-Financial assets are measure at initial recognition at fair value plus transaction costs and subsequently measured at amortised cost.
+Financial assets are measured at initial recognition at fair value plus transaction costs and subsequently measured at amortised cost.

 The classification of financial assets at initial recognition depends on the financial asset's contractual cash flow characteristics and the Company's business model for managing them.
-With the exception of deposits and amounts due from related parties that do not contain a significant financing component or for which the Company has applied the practical expedient, the Company initially measures a financial asset at its fair value plus, in the case of a financial asset not at FVTPL, transaction costs.
+With the exception of deposits and amounts due from related parties that do not contain a significant financing component or for which the Company has applied the practical expedient, the Company initially measures a financial asset at its fair value plus, in the case of a financial asset not at fair value through profit or loss ("FVTPL"), transaction costs.